mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 one of the clients is responsible for the configuration of the other clients based on their topology.
 Updating of the software on the clients is not possible often not possible and clients may be IPv4-only.

+# Acknowledgments
+{:numbered="false"}

+The authors would also like to acknowledge interesting discussions in this problem space with Sarah Gannon, Ines Ramadza and Siddharth Sharma.